Studying & Living

 How do I travel to other cities/ around the Nordics?

 - Traveling within the Nordic countries is easy.
-There are no border checks so you can just go over.
+There usually are no border checks, so you can just go over.
 However, bring your papers just in case, you may have to prove your indentity when asked by officials.

 Are there cheap flights?

-- Yes, some affordable tickets are available but the prices are highly dependable on season and location.
-Prices range from even under 20 € (to Poland) to thousands (some expensive place)
+- Some affordable tickets are available, but the prices are highly dependable on season and location.
+Prices range from even under 20 € to thousands.

 Can I get a bike easily and cheaply?
 Can I rent a bike?
 What's the price?

 - There are bike rentals, but the prices aren't generally cheap.
-Better to buy a cheap bike at a flea market and sell it after use.
+Better choice is to buy a cheap bike at a flea market and sell it after use.

 What can I do in the winter?
 Will I be bored?

 - Enjoy the winter - try all winter sports, enjoy nature and try ice swimming.
-Check some more info here.
+Check more here.

 How cold can the weather be?
 Will there be much snow?
 Can lectures be canceled due to weather?

-- Generally -20 degrees Celsius is not uncommon in mid-winter, but it can get down to -35 degrees Celsius even.
+- Generally -20 degrees Celsius is not uncommon in mid-winter, but it can get down to even -35 degrees Celsius.
 So bring your extra layers.
 Don't worry, the coldest season usually only lasts a week or two.
+Also, there might be winters when the termperature does not drop under -15 Celcius at all.

 - Knee deep snow is common, but it varies highly.
-The streets and walkways are generally kept clean of snow and sanded.
-Sometimes, especially if it snows overnight, it can get interesting.
+The streets and walkways are generally kept clean of snow and also sanded, so it does not get too slippery.
+Sometimes - especially if it snows a lot overnight - it can get interesting.

-- Lectures are almost never canceled due to the efficient snow plowing going through the streets every morning it snows.
+- Lectures are basically never cancelled due to the efficient snow plowing going through the streets every evening/night/morning it snows.
 Cancellations happen only in extreme conditions, such as if it's snowing too much for the plows or the temperature is inhumane.
+During my studies, this has never happened.

 What clothes do I need for the seasons?

-- Something warm for winter, woolen socks, a thermal underlayer, scarfs, hats and gloves are a must.
-Water- and windproof outer layer is also good if you plan to be outside.
+- Something warm for winter: woolen socks, scarfs, a hat, gloves and thermal underlayer are a must.
+Water- and windproof outer layer is good if you plan to spend time outside.

-- Spring and Fall are windy and wet.
+- Spring and fall can at worst be windy and wet (or then nice and smooth..).
 Bring water- and windproof clothing.

 - Summer is relatively hot.
 Bring shorts and swimming gear.